 Municipal Court of Record

-- Pursuant to the Municipal Court Health Protocol, a mask must be worn by any individual who is not fully vaccinated to enter the court building.
+- Pursuant to the Municipal Court Health Protocol, it is suggested that a mask be worn by any individual, who is not fully vaccinated, when entering the building.

 - Due to the volume of calls the Municipal Court receives you may have difficulty reaching us by telephone.
 You may prefer to email us at email@example.com; we will respond to your email within 48 hours.
 You may also appear in person at 200 E. Avenue D, Killeen, Texas.

 To provide a neutral, courteous, and fair forum for all Class C misdemeanor offenses arising under Texas civil and criminal statutes and city ordinances and providing for the efficient and timely adjudication of court cases.

 This Court and its officers are dedicated to the principals of impartiality, fairness, integrity, separation of powers, and judicial independence and is committed in its role as the Judicial Branch of local government.

 Jurors are required to appear for jury duty if summoned to appear on the following dates and times:

 Pursuant to Section 46.03 of the Texas Penal Code and Judicial Order of the Municipal Court of the City of Killeen, Texas, the possession of any firearm, illegal knife, club, or any prohibited weapon set for the in Section 46.05(a), Texas Penal Code, in the Municipal Court building, any courtroom, or office utilized by the Municipal Court is strictly prohibited.
 Violations of this law can range up to a Third Degree Felony.

 All persons who enter the Municipal Court, any courtroom or any office utilized by the Municipal Court of the City of Killeen are subject to search of their person and their belongings.
 All persons who enter said premises consent to the search of their person and their belongings for prohibited weapons.